real-logic/benchmarks/scripts/kafka/README.md

 Configuration
 -------------
-* `uk.co.real_logic.benchmarks.kafka.remote.partition` - parition selection for the client (i.e.
+* `uk.co.real_logic.benchmarks.kafka.remote.partition` - partition selection for the client (i.e.
 `uk.co.real_logic.benchmarks.kafka.remote.PartitionSelection`).
 One of the following:
   * `EXPLICIT` - an explicit partition will be assigned.
 Default if no other strategy is specified.
   * `BY_KEY` - a partition should be selected using a key from the record.
   * `RANDOM` - a partition should be selected at random by the broker when message arrives.
 * `uk.co.real_logic.benchmarks.kafka.remote.producer.max.in.flight.messages` - max number of the in-flight messages
-that can be sent by producer.
+that can be sent by the producer.
 Default value is `1000`.
 When this limit is reached the producer will stop sending new messages until the callback is invoked.
 * `bootstrap.servers` - Kafka server location, i.e. host/port pair, e.g. `localhost:13592`.
 * `security.protocol` - security protocol to use.
 Supported values:
   * `PLAINTEXT` - message will be sent over HTTP.
   * `SSL` - message will be sent over HTTPS.
-* `acks` - number of messsages after which the server must send the acknowledged response.
+* `acks` - number of messages after which the server must send the acknowledged response.
 * `flush.messages` - after how many messages server should flush data to disc.
 If the property is not specified then no explicit flush will be done.